grzanka/python-pip-versions/README.rst

 computer has good Internet connection.

-List of docker containers under study is saved in :file:`images.sh` file and covers following distributions: Ubuntu, Debian, Fedora, Centos, ArchLinux, openSUSE.
+List of docker containers under study is saved in `images.sh` file and covers following distributions: Ubuntu, Debian, Fedora, Centos, ArchLinux, openSUSE.

-Installation of python and pip is done using :file:`install.sh` (which points to :file:`Dockerfiles/install.sh`) script which takes only one argument: either `py2` or `py3` defining python version to install.
+Installation of python and pip is done using `install.sh` (which points to `Dockerfiles/install.sh`) script which takes only one argument: either `py2` or `py3` defining python version to install.
 Install script automatically discovers which package manager (apt, yum, dnf or others) is available and uses it install Python interpreter and pip.
 Such script is thus in some way independent of Linux distribution.

-Querying of Python and pip version is implemented in :file:`discover.sh` (which points to :file:`Dockerfiles/discover.sh`) script.
+Querying of Python and pip version is implemented in `discover.sh` (which points to `Dockerfiles/discover.sh`) script.
 This script is calling `python -V` (version printing option) and `python3 -V` to discover versions of python interpreters from both families.
 It is also querying pip version in two ways: by calling `pip` commands and by executing pip module.
 Results are printed on the screen and saved into *pip.ver* and *python.ver* files.

-Actual study is done by :file:`run.sh` script which loops over all docker images provided in :file:`images.sh` files, installs python interpreter using :file:`install.sh` script and makes query using :file:`discover.sh`.
+Actual study is done by `run.sh` script which loops over all docker images provided in `images.sh` files, installs python interpreter using `install.sh` script and makes query using `discover.sh`.
-Summary of results is saved into :file:`py2.ver` and :file:`py3.ver` files.
+Summary of results is saved into `py2.ver` and `py3.ver` files.

 For example to install Python 3 + pip and check versions for Debian 8, use following commands: